-7 Reasons Businesses Need Handwritten Letters
+7 Reasons Businesses Need Handwritten Letters in 2022

 Handwritten letters are making a comeback!
 It’s no secret the world is becoming more digital by the day, with some estimates suggesting we’re spending as much as seven hours of our day online.
 This means it’s not uncommon to have dozens or even hundreds of emails in your inbox at any given time.
 And for many people checking email has become a significant part of their daily routine and takes up a lot of valuable time.